 - If you want some extra flavor and extra veggies, add some chopped up red and green bell peppers, jalapeños and/or diced green chilis.

-- The main modifications from the recipe I grew up with is that this uses a homemade seasoning that’s basically a homemade taco seasoning combined with a ranch seasoning.
-My mom always uses a packet and doesn’t make the seasoning from scratch.
-It’s really not hard to make the seasoning though.
+- The main modifications from the recipe I grew up with are that this uses a homemade seasoning that's basically a homemade taco seasoning combined with a ranch seasoning.
+My mom always uses a packet and doesn't make the seasoning from scratch.
+It's really not hard to make the seasoning though.
 Plus, if you end up liking this soup recipe, you could always make a big batch of the seasoning.